Wage Rigidity, Institutions, and Inflation

-We study the possible existence of downward nominal wage rigidity (DNWR) at wage growth rates rates different from zero in aggregate data.
-Even if DNWR prevails at zero for individual workers, compositional effects may lead to falling aggregate wages, while changes in relative wages combined with DNWR may lead to positive aggregate wage growth.
-We explore industry data for 19 OECD countries, over the 1971–2006 period.
-We find evidence for a floor on nominal wage growth at 6 percent in the 1970s and 1980s, at 1 percent in the 1990s, and at 0.5 percent in the 2000s.
-Furthermore, we find that DNWR is stronger in country-years with strict employment protection legislation, high union density, centralized wage setting, and high inflation.
+A number of recent studies have documented extensive downward nominal wage rigidity (dnwr) for job stayers in many oecd countries.
+However, dnwr for individual workers may induce downward rigidity or “a floor” for the aggregate wage growth at positive or negative levels.
+Aggregate wage growth may be below zero because of compositional effects, for example that old, high-wage workers are replaced by young low-wage workers. dnwr may also lead to a positive growth in aggregate wages because of changes in relative wages.
+We explore industry data for 19 oecd countries, over the period 1971–2006.
+We find evidence for floors on nominal wage growth at 6 percent and lower in the 1970s and 1980s, at one percent in the 1990s, and at 0.5 percent in the 2000s.
+Furthermore, we find that dnwr is stronger in country-years with strict employment protection legislation, high union density, centralised wage setting and high inflation.